 - Rachel’s Promise, operated by Catholic Charities Diocese of San Diego, provides up to 40 beds for women 18 years of age and older

 - Rosecrans Shelter, operated by Alpha Project for the Homeless in conjunction with the County of San Diego, provides up to 150 beds for adults age 18 years and older

 - SafeTAY Network Interim Shelter, operated by Urban Street Angels (USA), provides up to 21 beds for Transition-Age Youth between the ages of 18 and 24

-- SafeTAY Network Interim Shelter, operated by San Diego Youth Services (SDYS), provides up to seven beds for Transition-Age Youth between the ages of 18 and 24
+- SafeTAY Network Program, operated by San Diego Youth Services (SDYS), provides hotel/motel emergency shelter vouchers for Transition-Age Youth between the ages of 18 and 24

 Transitional Housing programs provide service-enhanced temporary housing for up to 24 months along with a variety of supportive services to assist individuals and families in transitioning to permanent housing.
 Current Transitional Housing programs include:

-- Serial Inebriate Program (SIP), operated by Mental Health Systems (MHS), provides up to 56 beds to individuals identified as chronic inebriates experiencing homelessness, 18 years of age or older, who are offered treatment in lieu of custody through a court order.
+- Serial Inebriate Program (SIP), operated by Mental Health Systems (dba TURN Behavioral Health Services), provides up to 56 beds to individuals identified as chronic inebriates experiencing homelessness, 18 years of age or older, who are offered treatment in lieu of custody through a court order.

 - Turning Point, operated by The YMCA of San Diego County, provides up to 10 transitional housing units to single and parenting youth ages 16 to 21.

 - Transitional Living Center (TLC), operated by The Salvation Army, provides up to 28 transitional housing units to single mothers and their children, prioritizing families who have experienced domestic violence or human trafficking, or are recovering from substance abuse.

 Day Center for Adults Experiencing Homelessness